harmonicinc-com/client-side-ad-tracking-roku/README.md

    ```

 ## Example
-Example app is included in `/demo` for reference
+Example app is included in `/demo` for reference.
+Demo depends on local SDK instead of the one on npm.
+Change as desired.